 Instead of dying young from infectious diseases like influenza, diphtheria, tuberculosis and measles, many more of us began living to older ages.
-On average across OECD countries, life expectancy at birth reached 79.1 years in 2007.
+On average across OECD countries, life expectancy at birth reached 79.1 years.

 Extending life so dramatically is a huge achievement, but it has come at a price S. Jay Olshansky

 Old age was once a rare phenomenon, but advances in medicine, public health and sanitation now mean increasing numbers have the privilege of experiencing it.
 But deferring death means more people now also experience chronic degenerative diseases associated with old age: fragile bones, muscle atrophy, increased risk of cancer and cardiovascular diseases, loss of mental function and sensory impairments – signs that the human body is reaching its biological limitations.